 In this highly specialized work, SHCC has built a reputation for excellence, creativity and integrity in the multifamily industry.
-Further SHCC, has been widely recognized for its work with owners and agents to meet challenging HUD and other federal program requirements.
-Annually, SHCC administers \$370 million on behalf of HUD.
+Further, SHCC has been widely recognized for its work with owners and agents to meet challenging HUD and other federal program requirements.
+Annually, SHCC administers approximately \$400 million of housing subsidy on behalf of HUD.
 Revenue generated from SHCC operations is used by HACA to support critical community development and self-sufficiency programming, including education, job training and health and wellness programs.